ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedwithplugins.md

 **Note:** Open dev console to track possible errors.
 If any occurs, test failed.

 1. Use each available plugin and use toggle button to detach and reattach editor in random moments.
+Observe especially the behaviour of `undo` plugin.

 	**Expected:** Editor shows with same data.
 Content is editable.